Battlestations: Pacific: Development

 In 2008, Battlestations: Midways main site battlestations.net reported a sequel in development and later that year Battlestations: Pacific was confirmed.

 The game's graphics engine has been overhauled.
 Details now include such things as foliage upon islands, water becoming transparent at shallow depths and a new cockpit view mode.

 The game's damage model and physics engine, specifically the water based physics, have been redeveloped to a much higher level of realism than that of its predecessor.
 Ships split in two, smokestacks and crewmen could be blasted overboard.
 The wings, tails and engines can be shot off planes.

 The game now includes several different types of environment effects, most notably the addition of night, day and other weather effects.
 Over 100 playable units are included.

 A Japanese campaign which reflects plans that the Japanese had constructed if the Pacific War had turned in their favour is included alongside the historical US campaign.

 The playability of the game has gained developer attention, with the learning-curve being shortened and the tabs for launching units and repairs was simplified.

 Release

 Battlestations: Pacific was released worldwide in May 2009.
 A demo for Battlestations: Pacific was released on the April 30 for the PC and Xbox 360.
 The demo contained a mission from the US single player campaign (Divine Winds of Leyte) as well as two multiplayer modes to play in Skirmish mode.

 Battlestations: Pacific was added to the Xbox One Backward Compatibility program on January 10, 2019.
 The digital re-release on Xbox One came with a price tag of $24.99.
+It can also be played on Xbox Series consoles.